 In 2016, a movie was based on these characters called Haunted Hollywood.
 A sequel, called Blow-out Beach Bash, followed shortly after in 2017 because kids received it so well.
 A young audience were, of course, the aim of the films.
 If you ever built the sets you’d know when they appeared in the movie.
 It was interesting to see that the movie side of things did well, even if LEGO had lost interest.

 Another interesting fact was talking to people about the LEGO Scooby-Doo sets.
 It surprised me to learn that the rumours said that the sets did not sell well.
 The truth be told, not enough sets were there to go around!
 When I got mine, the sets sold out immediately.
 And replacements never arrived.
 A few friends who worked in a toy shop at the time confirmed this.
-LEGO Scooby-Doo was a hot product and come Christmas, you could not buy them anywhere!
+LEGO Scooby-Doo was a hot product and come Christmas, you could not find them anywhere!
 Most sets were snapped up, only to be resold for higher prices on eBay.
 This is not uncommon with one-off themes, once it turns out that it takes off.
 That is when people lose interest.
 Please take note, LEGO!
 If you’d like to check out how high these sets go for, you’ll see what I mean.